If your child has an eating disorder, you may be surprised to hear that their recovery will likely improve if you get parent coaching or therapy.

 Our children are finely attuned to our needs as parents and their role in the family.
 This attunement can lead to disordered behavior because it sometimes requires a child to adjust who they are or how they behave in order to meet the needs of the family dynamic.

-Nobody – not a therapist, not a doctor, and not medicine, will have as significant impact on your child’s health as your behavior and beliefs about your child.
+Nobody – not a therapist, not a doctor, and not medicine, will have as significant an impact on your child’s health as your behavior and beliefs about your child.
 This is daunting but also empowering.
 You have the opportunity to approach your child’s disorder in a new, different way.
 You can make a huge impact on your child’s recovery.

 Parents who understand that maladaptive behaviors arise in the context of the family system are able to support a child’s complete recovery.
 Recovery doesn’t give you back a child you had previously.
 It gives you a fuller, more present, and more assertive person than you had before.
 Your consistent and compassionate understanding of your child’s healing process will make the transition to full recovery easier for everyone.

-It can be hard to get on board with therapy for yourself if your perception is that you don’t have a problem.
+It can be hard to get on board with getting help for yourself if your perception is that you don’t have a problem.
 But you do.
 Your child is having a problem, and that’s a problem for you.
 Our kids are finely attuned to our needs and wants as their parents, and their dangerous behaviors are often a mirror into our parenting styles.
 This may feel threatening, but it’s actually the gateway to healing.
 A parent’s change can transform not only the child who is openly struggling, but the entire family and beyond.

 Does this mean my child doesn’t need treatment if I get therapy?